 - You could use the computers at your local library totally free of charge.

 Q. I'm not in UK.
 Can I take a course?
-Can I sit the BHS Horse Owner's Certificates exams?
+Can I sit a BHS exams?

 Yes we have students all over the world.
 Providing you write English to a reasonable standard and fit other criteria for the relevant course we are happy to have you on board.

-BHS Horse Owners Certificate – can I take the exam with Lingfield?
-Until recently yes.
-However, the BHS have withdrawn the HOC’s nationally – they are no longer available.
-They do offer another somewhat similar certificate but it is linked to the professional BHS Stages exams
+The BHS have withdrawn the Horse Owner’s Certificates nationally – they are no longer available.
+The BHS do offer another somewhat similar certificate but it is linked to the professional BHS Stages exams.

-After discussion here at Lingfield, we did not feel the new certification system was exactly what people who are looking for equine distance learning need or want.
+After discussion here at Lingfield, we did not feel the new certification system was exactly what most people who are looking for equine distance learning need or want.
 The lack of any enquiries about this, we believe, proves the case.